-I wrote the below post on April 25, 2009.
-Today is May 12, 2012, the day before Mother’s Day.
+The first time I posted this blog was on April 25, 2009.
+I posted it again on May 12, 2012, the day before Mother’s Day.
 And I am, once again, sitting in the emergency room of our local hospital.
 It is almost unreal how much my mother’s health has failed in the last three years, how quickly it has failed in the last six months.
 She can no longer walk with a cane or walker.
 She is in a wheelchair all the time.
 Different systems in her body have begun to fail.
 It is very difficult to watch.
 But still, she is here and God willing, will celebrate Mother’s Day – perhaps at home or perhaps in a hospital room.
 But she will be here and for that, I am extremely grateful.

 I am sitting in the emergency room of our local hospital – again.
 My mother fell this morning.
 Although she uses a walker or walking cane all the time, she often falls because of problems with one of her knees.
 She has seizures, which occasionally cause her to fall.
 She has congestive heart failure and degenerative disc disease.
 My mother will be 80 in one week and her health has been failing for a number of years.